- Acute intermittent porphyria

 Most porphyrias are inherited conditions with either an autosomal dominant or autosomal recessive pattern of inheritance.
 Porphyria can also be caused by environmental factors such as infections or exposures to certain prescription drugs.
 This type of porphyria is called sporadic or acquired porphyria.

 - Genetics Home Reference (GHR) contains information on Porphyria.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.